fbpx Top

 Daily visual worksheets

-End of Day Notebook FREEBIE: Students reflect on how they felt today, what they learned, what services they had, what they ate for lunch…etc. This saves me so much time from having to do daily school to home communication with parents, and I’ve received a lot of compliments from parents that they love knowing what their young adult does each day (and the fact that they filled it out themselves).
+End of Day Notebook FREEBIE: Students reflect on how they felt today, what they learned, what services they had, what they ate for lunch…etc. This saves me so much time from having to do daily school-to-home communication with parents, and I’ve received a lot of compliments from parents that they love knowing what their young adult does each day (and the fact that they filled it out themselves).
 This worksheet also helps students communicate to their parents at home by being able to use the visuals.

 Adult Transition Classroom Tour